Activists Encourage Protesters to Wear Press Badges to Evade Curfew

 The NPPA is a legitimate association for photographers based at the University of Georgia.
 Breitbart News contacted the organization and was told that the organization does not give out press IDs.
 It only provides members with membership cards.

-There is also discussion between protesters on Twitter on media being exempt from curfew.
+There is also discussion between activists on Twitter on press passes allowing people to break curfew.

 Press pass is a permission slip to stay out passed curfew…if you have one use it to document foul play #BlackLivesMatter #BLM